elvenite/GoogleImageChart/README.markdown

 Pull requests are welcome.

 # How to use it
-In Podio you have to copy and paste it in the calculation field, the same goes with Node JS, at least for now.
+In Podio you have to copy and paste it in the calculation field, then follow the NodeJS example (except the require line since it's already inline).
+For use in browsers, please see the example folder.

 # TODO
  - [ ] Override default options